 Superconducting materials allow transporting electricity without any losses, which means large energy gains.
 Research with neutrons is one of the most fundamental tools for understanding how magnetic and superconductive materials function.
 This in turn can help create solutions for improved electric conductivity, magnets that have new properties and technology for transportation that uses resources more efficiently.

 The origin of superconductivity in so-called unconventional superconductors exhibiting the highest (and hence most interesting) superconducting transition temperatures is still unknown.
 Using neutrons it became clear that in those materials magnetism and superconductivity are interwoven.
 Understanding the microscopic details better and eventually learning to create materials for room temperature superconducting would offer enormous macro-economic savings.

 Stronger and Lighter Materials

 The grand challenges for today's materials – to be lighter, stronger, cheaper, more environmentally friendly – require extensive knowledge of the materials properties, beginning on the atomic scales.
 The information is needed by material scientists and developers to be able to tailor the properties of new materials for optimum performance.
 Neutron scattering techniques are unique for studying materials in that they help us not only understand the atomic structure of materials, but also as their behavior under many conditions resembling their application.
-This has helped to understand materials from a wide range of applications, from shampoos, turbine blades to magnetic storage materials.
+This has helped to understand materials from a wide range of applications, from shampoos and turbine blades to magnetic storage materials.

 LEDs in Household Lamps